 1. Disposable Plates and Utensils

 It's so easy to forget about these in the hustle of planning meals around the holidays.
-We wrote a post last year on traditions to stop doing to simplify the holidays - one of our suggestions was to use disposable dishes even for Thanksgiving or Christmas dinner.
+We wrote another post on traditions to stop doing to simplify the holidays - one of our suggestions was to use disposable dishes even for Thanksgiving or Christmas dinner.

 We go through a lot of water and wine over the holidays (there's gotta be some water-to-wine joke I could make here...).
 When I buy several flats of water and a case or two of wine before the busy holiday season, I can get a better price and not have to make frantic last minute stops to the store.